msmbuilder/msmbuilder/doc/background.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `This slide deck <http://htmlpreview.github.io/?https://rawgit.com/kyleabeauchamp/MixtapeTalk/master/index.html>`_,
 by Kyle A. Beauchamp, gives an introduction to the Mixtape package and the
-design of it's Python API.
+design of its Python API.
 The code for the slides can be found
 `here <https://github.com/kyleabeauchamp/MixtapeTalk>`_.